Bedrock-OSS/regolith/README.md

 - `go test ./test` - runs all of the tests from the test folder (we keep all of the test there)
 - `go test ./test -v -run "TestRecycledCopy"` - run only the "TestRecycledCopy" with verbose output.
-- `dlv test ./test -- "-test.run" TestInstallAllUnlockAndRun` - debug the "TestInstallAllUnlockAndRun"
+- `dlv test ./test -- "-test.run" TestInstallAllAndRun` - debug the "TestInstallAllAndRun"
   test using [delve](https://github.com/go-delve/delve)

 ## 🏗 Building as a `.exe`: